soulrx/dotc/README.md

 # dotc
-DOTC (like Yahtzee) - Access Nested Dicts Một Database Layer to ...
-Bind Them (All) Lists via Dots
+DOTC (like Yahtzee) - Access Nested Dicts and Lists via Dots (Dotc objects all the way down)